-The CY7C2563XV18 is organized internally as four arrays of 1 M x 18.
-Accesses are completed in a burst of four sequential 18-bit data words.
+The CY7C2562XV18 is organized internally as two arrays of 2 M × 18.
+Accesses are completed in a burst of two sequential 18-bit data words.
 Read operations are initiated by asserting RPS active at the rising edge of the positive input clock (K).
-The address presented to the address inputs is stored in the read address register.
-Following the next two K clock rise, the corresponding lowest order 18-bit word of data is driven onto the Q[17:0] using K as the output timing reference.
-On the subsequent rising edge of K, the next 18-bit data word is driven onto the Q[17:0].
-This process continues until all four 18-bit data words have been driven out onto Q[17:0].
-The requested data is valid 0.45 ns from the rising edge of the input clock (K or K).
-To maintain the internal logic, each read access must be allowed to complete.
-Each read access consists of four 18-bit data words and takes two clock cycles to complete.
-Therefore, read accesses to the device can not be initiated on two consecutive K clock rises.
-The internal logic of the device ignores the second read request.
-Read accesses can be initiated on every other K clock rise.
-Doing so pipelines the data flow such that data is transferred out of the device on every rising edge of the input clocks (K and K).
+The address is latched on the rising edge of the K clock.
+The address presented to the address inputs_is stored in the read address register.
+Following the next two K clock rise, the corresponding lowest order 18-bit word of data is driven onto the $Q{[17:0]}$ using K as the output timing reference.
+On the subsequent rising edge of K, the next 18-bit data word is driven onto the $Q{[17:0]}$.
+The requested data is valid 0.45 ns from the rising edge of the input clock (K and \overline{K}).

-When the read port is deselected, the CY7C2563XV18 first completes the pending read transactions.
-Synchronous internal circuitry automatically tristates the outputs following the next rising edge of the negative input clock (K).
+When the read port is deselected, the CY7C2562XV18 first completes the pending read transactions.
+Synchronous internal circuitry automatically tristates the outputs following the next rising edge of the negative input clock (\overline{K}) .
 This enables for a seamless transition between devices without the insertion of wait states in a depth expanded memory.